-35 See Table 16.7.
+40 See Table 16.7.
 Existing groundwater demand in the Plan Area is 90 af.
 The low end of the range of projected surplus is 149 af, after accounting for 90 af of existing demand.
 To meet a demand of 90 af, the amount of groundwater estimated to remain available to the property/uses served by affected well(s) through a water supply connection to the Option B water supply system would therefore be approximately 239 af (149 af + 90 af) to 289 af (199 af + 90 af).

-For a conservative estimate of future agricultural water demand, if all 160 acres of Agricultural Preserve went into production and used estimated crop water use of 2 afy per acre from SID, the projected agricultural water demand on those lands would be 320 afy, all provided by surface water deliveries from SID, as shown in Table 16.4.
-It should also be noted that SID water deliveries to the Green Valley area have been unaffected by dry periods.
-SID confirmed that it could meet this increased level of demand for agricultural purposes (160 afy under existing conditions + 320 afy with the proposed project = 480 afy total) (Fuchslin, pers. comm., 2012).
+agricultural water demand on those lands would be 320 afy, all provided by surface water deliveries from SID, as shown in Table 16.6.
+It should also be noted that SID water deliveries to the Green Valley area have been unaffected by dry periods (99% reliable in multiple dry years [see Appendix A]).
+SID confirmed that it could meet this increased level of demand for agricultural purposes (160 afy under existing conditions + 320 afy with the proposed project = 480 afy total) (Fuchslin, pers. comm., 2012 and Appendix C).

-Because SID has confirmed it has sufficient water supply to meet this increased demand, this impact would be less than significant.
+Because SID has confirmed it has sufficient water supply to meet this increased demand (no new water rights or expanded water entitlements would be needed), this impact would be less than significant.